-Felicity Huffman and Lori Loughlin Arrested in College Admission Scandal
+Felicity Huffman Arrested, Lori Loughlin Charged in College Admission Scandal

 Steve Granitz/WireImage

-Loughlin and her husband, Mossimo Giannulli, also have two daughters, including YouTube star Olivia Jade.
+Loughlin and her husband, Giannulli, also have two daughters, including YouTube star Olivia Jade.

 It's noted in the affidavit, "The Guannullis agreed to a pay bribes totaling $500,000 in exchange for having their two daughters designated as recruits to the USC crew team—despite the fact that they did not participate in crew—thereby facilitating their admission to USC."